JThh/fair-alloc-app-ra/README.md

 ![Welcome Page](./resource/welcome-nrw.png)

+_**[News] We feel glad to share that our paper "Fast & Fair: A Collaborative Platform for Fair Division Applications" has been accepted to AAAI-24 for publication!**_ Camera-ready version will be available soon!

 Welcome to Fast & Fair.
 We have implemented three algorithms coming from papers ([1](https://arxiv.org/pdf/2112.04166.pdf),[2](https://arxiv.org/pdf/2206.05879.pdf),[3](https://www.sciencedirect.com/science/article/abs/pii/S0165489619300599)).
 The app is available at https://fair-alloc.streamlit.app/.

 ## Introduction